ggreer/geoff.greer.fm/_posts/2012-09-10-adding-pthreads-to-ag.md

 <div id="chart_div" style="width: 100%; height: 500px;"> </div>

-For comparison: non-threaded Ag takes 2.0 seconds.
+For comparison: non-threaded Ag takes 2.0 seconds on my OS X machine and 2.2 seconds on my Ubuntu server.

 There are a couple of quick takeaways from this graph.